-4.1 Monitoring Locations
+4.2.1 Water Quality Monitoring Locations

-PacifiCorp will evaluate the current water quality conditions in the Project Area to determine if beneficial uses and associated Utah state water quality standards are being metand address the specific 401 water quality certification standards to ensure that the federally permitted or licensed activities are will be conducted in a manner that-will complies with applicable discharge and water quality requirements in order to maintain the chemical, physical, and biological integrity of waters of the United States within the State. and to determine any minimum instream flows to meet goal #2 to determine the effects of the project on water quality parameter
+PacifiCorp will evaluate the current water quality conditions in the Project Area to determine if beneficial uses and associated Utah state water quality standards are being met and address the specific 401 water quality certification standards to ensure that the federally permitted or licensed activities are conducted in a manner that complies with applicable discharge and water quality requirements in order to maintain the chemical, physical, and biological integrity of waters of the United States within the State.

-PacifiCorp has selected three locations to monitor water quality: 1) upstream of the Weber Diversion Dam in the eastern portion of the Project Area, 2) downstream of the Project dam in the bypass reach, and 3) the lower end of the bypass reach just downstream of the point where bypass water mixes with powerhouse discharge, and upstream of the point it enters the Weber-Davis Canal (Figure 8).
-All sondes will be placed in the river at locations most likely to be representative of the entire stream channel.
+PacifiCorp has selected three locations to monitor water quality: 1) upstream of the Weber Diversion Dam in the eastern portion of the Project Area, 2) downstream of the Project dam in the bypass reach, and 3) the lower end of the bypass reach just downstream of the point where bypass water mixes with powerhouse discharge, and upstream of the point it enters the Weber-Davis Canal (Figure 13; note a fourth site as described below and only for chlorophyll a will likely be added immediately upstream of the Weber project diversion dam).
+Water quality instrumentation (sondes) will be placed in the river at locations most likely to be representative of the entire stream channel.
 Where possible, bridges or other infrastructure will be used to secure sondes in the middle of the river.
 At the third downstream-most site, the sonde will be placed as close to the middle of the river as possible and anchored by chaining it to boulders.
+The precise water quality monitoring locations will need to be determined on-the-ground prior to deployment of the sondes in order to ensure that sondes they are appropriatleyappropriately placed for the spectrum of annual flow variability.

-4.2 Water Quality Parameters
+4.2.2 Water Quality Parameters

 As stated previously, this portion of the Weber River is a part of the Weber River-3 AU, which extends from the confluence with the Ogden River upstream to the confluence with Cottonwood Creek.
 It is approximately 19.5 miles long, and beneficial uses for this portion of the river are identified as 2B, 3A, and 4.
 Utah state water quality standards associated with these beneficial uses, as well as the potential for impacts from Project operations, drove the selection of parameters to be monitored for this study plan.
 Water quality parameters to be monitored include temperature, pH, DO, and turbidity.
 In addition to monitoring the four parameters with state water quality standards, PacifiCorp also proposes to monitor TSS and specific conductance because these two parameters can lend additional insight into water quality issues.
-The water quality parameters and associated Utah state water quality standards are listed in Table 6.
+Chlorophyll a will also be measured and used as a proxy to determine algal biomass throughout the project area.
+Currently, there is no existing chlorophyllchlorophyll a data for the project area and because algae is the primary food source for blue head suckers' it is important to understand it's spatial and temporal variation.
+Note that due to the existence of a septic leach field system located immediately upstream of the Weber Project at the UDOT rest area, and the potential for resultant confounding effects, an additional monitoring site will be added immediately upstream of the Weber diversion dam, for chlorophyll a only.
+The water quality parameters and associated Utah state water quality standards are listed in Table 9.